2025 Otago Regional Council election

-The 2025 Otago Regional Council election was a local election held from 9 September to 11 October in the Otago Region of New Zealand, as part of that year's nation-wide local elections.
+The 2025 Otago Regional Council election was a local election held from 9 September to 11 October in the Otago region of New Zealand, as part of that year's regional council elections and other local elections held nation-wide.

 Voters elected 12 regional councillors for the 2025–2028 term of the Otago Regional Council.
 Postal voting and the single transferable vote system were used.